epfl-lara/leon/doc/purescala.rst

  abstract class MyType

+An abstract class can be extended by other abstract classes.

 Case Classes
 ************

-This abstract root can be extended by a case-class, defining several fields:
+The abstract root can also be extended by a case-class, defining several fields:

 .. code-block:: scala